- Module Code:

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On successful completion of the course, students will be able to:
+Upon completion of the module, students are expected to be able to:

 • demonstrate a good understanding of key microeconomic concepts

 • apply analytical microeconomic reasoning to concrete problems